 When you look at the minimum car insurance requirements for Florida, these numbers do look quite low.
 The reality is that low minimum coverage may not be enough to adequately cover most costs related to a car accident.
 This could leave an accident victim having to cover the additional expenses themselves.

 Consider that drivers may also file a lawsuit against other drivers for any injuries that exceed the cost of their PIP insurance coverage or that are catastrophic in nature.
 If you cause an accident and another driver files a lawsuit against you for damages exceeding their PIP, and you are only carrying the minimum required insurance in Florida, you could be on the line for damages claimed by the other driver.

 When looking at the property damage covered requirements, $10,000 may not be enough coverage in the event you are driving a newer or high-end vehicle.
 Under the minimums, the most your insurance carrier will pay out for property damage in a single accident is going to be the $10,000 limit.
-It is strongly recommended that drivers purchase higher insurance limits to cover potential property damage caused in an accident.
+It is strongly recommended that drivers purchase higher insurance limits to cover potential property damage caused by an accident.